-Analysis | How Trump squandered February, despite knowing the risk posed by coronavirus
+Analysis | How Trump squandered February, despite knowing the risk posed by the coronavirus

 Hannity asked how concerned Trump was about the virus.

 “Well, we pretty much shut it down coming in from China,” Trump said.
-(The travel restrictions hadn’t yet gone into effect when Trump and Hannity spoke.)
+(The travel restrictions hadn’t yet taken effect when Trump and Hannity spoke.)

-He boasted of his relationship with Chinese President Xi Jinping and said that the United States was offering China help — including sending large amounts of protective equipment to China.
+He boasted about his relationship with Chinese President Xi Jinping and said that the United States was offering China help — including sending large amounts of protective equipment to China.

 “We have the best in the world for that,” Trump said.
 “We’ve done a tremendous job in many other instances also on that even recently.”